Crice22/Crice22.github.io/README.md

-# Resume of FUjiao Ji
+# Resume of Fujiao Ji